WoodScene/WoodScene.github.io/_pages/about.md

 <!--Previously, during my master's studies, I worked on spatial-temporal data imputation and electronic health record analysis.-->

-📢  **<font color=red>I am currently on the job market and expect to graduate in Fall 2025.
+📢  **<font color=red>I am currently on the job market and expect to graduate in Summer 2026.
 I am open to opportunities in both academic and industrial positions.
 Please feel free to contact me if you have suitable openings!</font>**

 <!--😊 *I am open to collaborations and discussions.
 Please feel free to reach out to me if you are interested in my research or any relevant topics.*-->